EuanPyle/relion4_tomo_robot/README.md

      height=40%
      class=center
      />
-- Creation of an IMOD model from these bead positions for use with the IMOD program tiltalign (fixed tilt angles, solve for one rotation angle)
+- Creation of an IMOD model from these bead positions
+- Tilt series alignment using the IMOD program tiltalign (fixed tilt angles, solve for one rotation angle)
 - Preparation of all results for easy import back into Warp

 Do you want to use the <a href="https://wiki.dynamo.biozentrum.unibas.ch/w/index.php/Model">geometrical tools</a> in Dynamo to pick particles, imparting prior knowledge about your particle orientation to further subtomogram averaging?

-You may want to use the `warp2catalogue` script to quickly set up a <a href="https://wiki.dynamo.biozentrum.unibas.ch/w/index.php/Catalogue">catalogue</a> of your data, correctly linked for visualisation of Warp's deconvolved tomograms with cropping directly from the 3d-CTF corrected tomogram from warp
+If so, ou may want to use the `warp2catalogue` script to quickly set up a <a href="https://wiki.dynamo.biozentrum.unibas.ch/w/index.php/Catalogue">catalogue</a> of your data, correctly linked for visualisation of Warp's deconvolved tomograms with cropping directly from the 3d-CTF corrected tomogram from warp